• Skip to primary navigation

 Set 2: Gingerbread ten frames (1 to 20)

-The second set of puzzles uses objects (in this case gingerbread people – I LOVE gingerbread!) arranged in ten frames.
+The second set of puzzles uses objects (in this case gingerbread people – I LOVE gingerbread) arranged in ten frames.

 Ten frames are an incredibly important tool for helping young children build number sense.